replicatedhq/help-center/content/docs/native/packaging-an-application/docker-options.md

 {{< linked_headline "Logs" >}}

 We can configure logs for containers by specifying the max number of logs files and the max size of the log files.
-This will configure log options only "json-file" is the configured [Docker logging driver](https://docs.docker.com/config/containers/logging/configure/).
+This will configure log options only if "json-file" is the configured [Docker logging driver](https://docs.docker.com/config/containers/logging/configure/).
 The max size string should include the size, k for kilobytes, m for megabytes or g for gigabytes.
 Log settings at the component level are inherited by the container and will be used unless overridden.